Audience

 Law enforcement agency

-For the purpose of this procedure this includes the members of the Queensland Police Service, Australian Federal Police and the police forces of the States and Territories.
-Legal Services should be consulted in respect to requests for information from any other parties.
+For the purpose of this procedure this includes officers of the Queensland Police Service, Crime and Corruption Commission, Australian Federal Police and the police forces of the States and Territories.

 Law imposing a penalty